-Access to the complete safeguarding policy and procedures can be arranged at a suitable time in liaison with the Safeguarding Services Manager.
+Access to the complete safeguarding policy and procedures can be arranged at a suitable time in liaison with the Club Safeguarding Manager.
 In addition, Birmingham City Football Academy has developed specific codes of conduct to ensure all staff at the Club, and service users are aware of their responsibilities.

 Please give us your full support to help prevent risk to all young people and vulnerable adults involved in any activity with Birmingham City FC.

 1. Please report any cause you may have to any member of staff.

 2. Feedback in relation to your concern can be requested from Danetta Powell, Club Safeguarding Manager.

 In light of publicity about sexual abuse in football, the FA, EFL and Premier League have agreed to support victims and raise awareness.